FlowerCake13/devmon/README.md

 To complete Part III, fulfill the following requirements:
 1. Create a **click function** on the button.
 When you click on the button, the following should happen:
-* The enlarged Devball image will show the Devmon
+* The enlarged Devball image will show a Devmon!
+You can use the Devmon images in the images folder or find your own
 * The `theme.wav` sound will play

 ### Stretch Goals